 The Colonization of the Body by Trauma

-The experiences documented above illustrate what van der Kolk (2014) described as the colonization of children’s bodies by trauma, the way threat becomes inscribed in their nervous systems at the most fundamental level (p.
-62).
-Several interconnected concepts warrant explicit examination.
-First, the constant monitoring of environmental cues for safety represents Porges’s (2011) concept of faulty neuroception, in which the nervous system becomes so calibrated to threat detection that it perceives danger even in neutral or safe situations (p.
-18).
-For children in chronically dangerous environments, however, the neuroception is accurately attuned to real threat rather than truly faulty.
+The experiences documented above illustrate what van der Kolk (2014) described as the colonization of children’s bodies by trauma, the way threat becomes inscribed in their nervous systems at the most fundamental level (van der Kolk, 2014).
+There are several things happening at once here.
+The constant monitoring of environmental cues for safety represents Porges’s (2011) concept of the faulty body’s instinct to scan for safety, in which the nervous system becomes so calibrated to threat detection that it perceives danger even in neutral or safe situations (Porges, 2011).
+For children in chronically dangerous environments, however, the body’s instinct to scan for safety is accurately attuned to real threat rather than to a truly faulty one.
 The problem emerges later, when the nervous system maintains this threat-detection bias long after the environment has changed.

-Second, the hypervigilant monitoring of my father’s moods and movements exemplifies what attachment researcher Mary Main (1991) termed disorganised attachment, the attachment pattern that develops when caregivers are simultaneously the source of comfort and the source of fear.
-Main (1991) noted that children with disorganised attachment display contradictory behaviours, alternately approaching and withdrawing from caregivers, because their attachment system and their defense system are simultaneously activated.
-The child needs the parent for survival but also needs to protect themselves from the parent, creating an irresolvable paradox that fragments their sense of self and safety.
+Second, the hypervigilant monitoring of my father’s moods and movements exemplifies what attachment researcher Mary Main (1991) termed disorganized attachment, the attachment pattern that develops when caregivers are simultaneously sources of comfort and fear.
+Main (1991) noted that children with disorganized attachment display contradictory behaviours, alternately approaching and withdrawing from caregivers, because their attachment and defence systems are simultaneously activated.
+The child needs the parent for survival, but also needs to protect themselves from the parent, creating an irresolvable paradox that fragments their sense of self and safety.

-Adults with histories of disorganised attachment often experience relationships as simultaneously compelling and dangerous.
+Adults with histories of disorganized attachment often experience relationships as simultaneously compelling and dangerous.
 They crave intimacy while fearing engulfment.
 They seek closeness while maintaining defensive distance.
-The nervous system never learns to distinguish between connection that nourishes and connection that harms, because in childhood, these came from the same source.
+The nervous system never learns to distinguish between connections that nourish and those that harm, because in childhood, they came from the same source.

 Epistemic Violence and the Undermining of Reality